Order by Monday, 16 December to ensure delivery in time for Christmas!🎄

 - Soak the bag in 4 cups of water mixed with 2 tablespoons of white vinegar.

-- Store for up to 3 weeks.
+- It can be stored for up to 3 weeks.